Greyvar/greyvar.github.io/README.md

 * **Controller support** - XBox 360 controller tested so far
 * **Open Source** - Because Open Source is great :).
 This means there will always be a free version available.
 Maybe there will be paid distributions of it in the future though.

-There are some fairly ambitious plans for the game in the future :) Follow to get updates!

 ## What are the latest updates?

 * [25th May 2018 - The Map Editor](2018-05-25.md)
 * [20th April 2018 - Building 8-bit houses](2018-04-20.md)
 * [13th April 2018 - Hello World!](2018-04-13.md)

-If you want to follow these updates and join in, there are is a [Facebook page](https://www.facebook.com/greyvar.game/), a [Discord server](https://discord.gg/dwGJuy8) and a [YouTube channel](https://www.youtube.com/channel/UCGbGSSWiiFeUS36oESY02iw).
+There are some fairly ambitious plans for the future :) If you want to follow these updates and join in, there are is a [Facebook page](https://www.facebook.com/greyvar.game/), a [Discord server](https://discord.gg/dwGJuy8) and a [YouTube channel](https://www.youtube.com/channel/UCGbGSSWiiFeUS36oESY02iw).

 If you're a GitHub-y kind of person (tech-y/code-y person), there is a [GitHub Organisation page](http://github.com/greyvar).
 That's more if you want to follow with each line of code as it's written.
 You weirdo.